 Now, I’m not saying you should just walk straight out of your day job like I did if the idea leaves you in a cold sweat.
 It doesn’t have to be that severe and for most people it’s a terrifying thing to contemplate – I get that – and it can be irresponsible.
-So, there are a few things that it helps to have in place to make the transition easier…
+So, below the next point are a few things that it helps to have in place to make the transition easier…

 Knowledge of your purpose (get that here) To ensure you’re going to be happy going off and doing whatever it is you’re going off to do, it’s essential you’re putting your energies into what you love, rather than into something you think your parents think is a “good, sensible decision”, or whatever nonsense we tell ourselves.

 A business, whether it’s profitable or not yet, that’s in line with your personal values If you have a business but are uncertain about whether it sits in line with your values take a look at this exercise that will give you the answer in about an hour.

 6-12 months’ worth of buffer money Stay in your job for now and save yourself six to 12 months’ worth of buffer money to allow yourself to build your business without being in 24/7 total panic mode.

 An overhaul of your finances Look at where you’re spending money and make sure it’s on things that are genuinely benefitting you in the long run, e.g. if you’re using your $50 a month gym membership, great, keep it.
 If you’re not using it, cancel it.
 Overhaul all your finances in this way to make them work for you instead of the other way around.